 Originally posted on Jewishvaluescenter.org Netflix’s Black Mirror is arguably the best television series around right now.
 Not only is the premise of every one of its stand-alone episodes interesting enough to be its own two hour movie, but Black Mirror is able to introduce complex philosophical ideas and debates through both a captivating and memorable […]Read More Does Black Mirror Make The Case For Religion?

-Originally posted on Jewishvaluescenter.org In its 20,000 verses, the Hebrew Bible is absolutely silent in regards to life.
+Originally posted on Jewishvaluescenter.org In its 20,000 verses, the Hebrew Bible is absolutely silent in regards to life after death.
 Bible scholars use this point to argue that the concept of Heaven wasn’t present in the setting of the Hebrew Bible.
-It wasn’t until contact with the Zoroastrians, a religion that heavily influenced post-biblical Judaism, that the […]Read More Does Heaven Exist?
+It wasn’t until contact with the Zoroastrians, a religion that heavily influenced post-biblical Judaism, […]Read More Does Heaven Exist?